power-assert-js/espower-babel/README.md

 ## Purpose

+- Writing ES6 tests with [Babel](http://babeljs.io/)
-- Run Test with [power-assert](https://github.com/twada/power-assert) on the fly!
+- Running tests with [power-assert](https://github.com/twada/power-assert) on the fly!
 - No configuration

 ## DESCRIPTION